Consumers Are Snacking More Than Ever In Atlanta, Especially Salty Snacks

 People are busier than ever.
 And they are eating more frequently in shorter amounts of time.
 It’s no surprise that snacking has become part of just about everyone’s lifestyle.

-To understand this consumer trend, Mintel, the research firm, surveyed consumers on their snacking habits and found that salty snacks have become the new comfort food.
+To understand this consumer trend, Mintel surveyed consumers on their snacking habits.
+They found that salty snacks have become the new comfort food.

-Three in five (62 percent) of consumers are eating salty snacks as a stress reliever, compared to 16 percent a year ago.
-What’s more, 30 percent eat salty snacks when they are bored, with half (51 percent) agreeing that salty snacking is a good way to relieve boredom compared to 25 percent who said this a year ago.
+Three in five (62 percent) of consumers are eating salty snacks as a stress reliever.
+What’s more, 30 percent eat salty snacks when they are bored.
+Half agree that salty snacking is a good way to relieve boredom.

 “Consumption of salty snacks is largely driven by emotion, including stress and boredom,” says Amanda Topper, senior food analyst at Mintel.
-“Consumers are looking for ways to manage their well being, and the impact of food on emotional and mental health is becoming more important.”
+“Consumers are looking for ways to manage their well being.
+The impact of food on emotional and mental health is becoming more important.”

 This is especially true for parents, the majority of whom say salty snacks relieve stress.
 “Not only do parents’ hectic lifestyles force them to snack while on the go, but the majority who buy salty snacks agree that snacking throughout the day is a healthy alternative to regular meals,” Topper says.
 “Brands that highlight health and wellness benefits can appeal to parents that are often buying snacks that can be consumed by themselves and their children.”

 Parents are increasingly likely to snack on salty options while on the go (41 percent say they do this), at work (36 percent) and throughout the day (34 percent).
 Parents are more likely than non-parents to see snacking as a stress reliever (73 percent versus 55 percent).